dxos/dxos/docs/docs/guide/glossary.md

 ### [ECHO](./platform)

-Eventually Consistent Hierarchical Object Store supporting multiple concurrent writers and latent offline writers
+Eventually Consistent Hierarchical Object Store supporting multiple concurrent writers and latent offline writers.

 ### [HALO](./platform/halo)

-A protocol, application, and SDK for managing a decentralized user identity for end users and developers
+A protocol, application, and SDK for managing a decentralized user identity for end users and developers.

 ### MESH

-The set of peer networking technologies behind ECHO, HALO and KUBE
+The set of peer networking technologies behind ECHO, HALO and KUBE.

 ### [KUBE](./platform/kube)

-A reslilient, self-contained set of services for hosting and supporting decentralized applications
+A reslilient, self-contained set of services for hosting and supporting decentralized applications.

 ### [Space](./platform/#spaces)

-An ECHO replication domain containing objects which all the peers in the space replicate
+An ECHO replication domain containing objects which all the peers in the space replicate continuously.

 ### [Object](./platform/#objects)

-A unit of data in a space, a bag of properties and values with a type and identity
+A unit of data in a [space](#space), a bag of properties and values with a type and identity.

 ### Signaling service

-A service provided by DXOS KUBEs which helps peers locate each other on the network
+A service provided by DXOS KUBEs which helps peers locate each other on the network and establish peer-to-peer connections.

 ### Invitation Code

-A special generated code or URL containing one which is used for peers to identify each other when joining a space
+A special generated code or URL containing one which is used for peers to identify each other when joining a [space](#space).

 ### Authorization Code

-A second factor provided to the invited member by the inviter to verify their identity when joining a space
+A second factor provided to the invited member by the inviter to verify their identity when joining a [space](#space).

 ### Space Key

-A value identifying a particular space
+A value identifying a particular [space](#space).

 ### Identity

-Represents an agent or actor in the system
+Represents an agent or actor in the system.

 ### Vault